eager-dev/eagerx/docs/guide/developer_guide/bridge/bridge_node.rst

   You are probably familiar with the first one, but the second might need some explanation.
   We use the :func:`~eagerx.core.register.spec` decorator to create an identifier for this bridge, i.e. "OdeBridge".
   Also, it will allow us to directly modify default bridge parameters that are stored in the *spec* object of type :mod:`~eagerx.core.specs.BridgeSpec`.
-  Note that we first need to run :func:`~eagerx.core.specs.BridgeSpec.initialize`.
+  Note that we first need to run :func:`~eagerx.core.specs.BridgeSpec.initialize` to set the default arguments.
+  Custom arguments correspond to the arguments of the :func:`~eagerx.core.entities.Bridge.initialize` method as we will see later on.

-  Also worth noting, is that the custom parameters are set differently, i.e. using the :func:`~eagerx.core.view.update` method.
+  Also worth noting, is that we can see that there are two ways to set parameters, i.e. by setting them directly or by using the :func:`~eagerx.core.view.update` method.
-  This is necessary, because only the standard parameters from :mod:`~eagerx.core.entities.Bridge` can be set directly.
-  Any custom parameter has to be added using the :func:`~eagerx.core.view.update` method.

 initialize
 **********